 Slate actually handled this pretty well, however.
 And first, it’s been well-explained why Gizmodo pointedly stated that they weren’t ever quite sure this was a real next iPhone until Apple confirmed it with their request for a return: without being “sure” who the rightful owner is, well then, to whom are they supposed to return the property?

-And Slate wrote, about Apple's options in light of trade secret law:
+about Apple’s options in light of trade secret law:

 When it comes to the disclosure of trade secrets, it doesn’t matter that Gizmodo bought the phone from a secondary source.
 Purchasing lost property isn’t that different from purchasing stolen property in that what matters is whether the buyer knew (or should have known) that the item was obtained unlawfully.
 Gizmodo wouldn’t have paid $5,000 for the device unless they suspected it was a valuable prototype….
 At best, the company could try to recover some monetary damages from Gizmodo.
 They could recover the advertising revenues that the blog earned as a result of its scoop-that’s more than 1 million hits in one hour on Monday-but that would be peanuts to the computing giant.
 They could raise the stakes by saying that their competitors are now racing to copy the new features, and the disclosure will result in a significant loss of sales.
 If a court bought that argument, the damages might be so large that Gawker Media (which owns Gizmodo) wouldn’t be able to afford to pay.